 I have a real love-hate relationship with the Discover section of Swagbucks.
 Some of the offers seem too good to be true.
 Others require you to sign up for something with a credit card on file so that they can bill you after the free trial period, which is very risky if you don’t cancel in time, or require that you call in to cancel.
 There are a few good offers that allow you to earn SB without the risk or too much trouble, or ones you can really use.

 This is a BINGO type game that Swagbucks holds at least once a month.
 Some of the squares are easy to complete, like clicking through a shop or completing an activity.
 Others are more complicated, like finding an offer on Discover that will actually credit within the time frame of the SWAGO board.
 Some squares are worth more than others, like buying a gift card, which is strategically located in the middle square.
 Every other SWAGO board has a Spin & Win feature attached.
 It took me a time or two to realize that I should complete as many squares as possible BEFORE submitting the board so that I can take more spins.
-Spins will earn you bonuses on surveys and search wins, free rejoins on SwagIQ, and simply more SBs.
+Spins will earn you bonuses on surveys and search wins, free rejoins on Swagbucks LIVE, and simply more SBs.

 Using Swagbucks for Disney

 So you might be wondering how I use this system for Disney.
 Basically, I just keep track of what I earn with Swagbucks, and use the gift cards or virtual Visas for our regular budget.
 Virtual Visas are great for things I pay online, like the water bill.
 We keep a gift card balance on Amazon for shopping there, and I usually use gift cards for shopping at Target.
-Then, when I find a good deal on Disney gift cards, like the Best Buy trick I will detail in a future post, or 4x gas rewards at the grocery store, I note how much I earned through Swagbucks to put towards the purchase.
+Then, when I find a good deal on Disney gift cards, like the Best Buy trick I mentioned above, or 4x gas rewards at the grocery store, I note how much I earned through Swagbucks to put towards the purchase.
 I keep track all of these transactions in a spreadsheet in order to calculate my savings percentage for each trip.
 Some trips, I’ve earned as much as 58% of my Disney gift card balance from Swagbucks and other “free” methods!

 So if you click on one of the referral links in this post, you can sign up for Swagbucks, too.
 I will get a referral bonus, and you will get a sign-up bonus.
 Win-win!